MohamedAliNaguez/Real-Estate-Agency/README.md

 ## 3. Configure the .env file:

+for Linux :

  cp .env.example .env

+For windows :

+copy .env.example .env

 (make sure to edit the MYSQL password if it's not root)